Total Miles: 788.5

 Days off in town are a strange breed.
 Without fail, I imagine them to be as relaxed and restful as can be, sort of like my new friend Morgan here, the family pug at the Courthouse Motel where Proton, Sweet Pea, Beardoh, Dreamcatcher and I are staying.

 The reality of the zero day, however, is quite a bit different.
 Between laundry, showers, shopping for resupply, eating, writing blog posts, calling family members, eating, cleaning/drying gear, catching up on emails, hitting the post office before it closes, and eating yet again, I'm always at a loss to explain exactly where the day went.
-With a body that is constantly operating at a calorie deficit, I'm considering using one hand to do all the items on the list above while I use the other to feed a non-stop conga line of ice cream and hamburgers into my mouth in future town stops.
+With a body that is constantly operating at a caloric deficit, I'm considering using one hand to do all the items on the list above while I use the other to feed a non-stop conga line of ice cream and hamburgers into my mouth in future town stops.

 Speaking of eating, the undisputed gem of Independence is this little taco trailer that warranted no less than three trips in the 36 hours we've been in town.